SETI/rms-pdslogger/README.md

 within the file: green for "info", yellow for warnings, red for errors, and violet for fatal or critical errors.

+For extremely simple logging needs, four subclasses of `PdsLogger` are provided.
+`EasyLogger` prints all messages above a specified level of severity to the terminal. `ErrorLogger` only prints error messages. `QuietLogger` only prints exceptions and other "fatal" messages. `NullLogger` suppresses all messages, including logged exceptions.
+These four subclasses have the common trait that they cannot be assigned handlers.

 Details of each function and class are available in the [module documentation](https://rms-pdslogger.readthedocs.io/en/latest/module.html).